-- Client information from Xero Practice Manager - for example, First Name and Last Name of the addressee, and the Postal Address.
+- Client information from your practice management software, for example, First Name and Last Name of the addressee, and the Postal Address.

-Information such as the client's Contact Name, Addressee, Salutation is retrieved from Xero Practice Manager for the primary contact of the client, as displayed on the Client - Summary tab (refer to Client Summary).
+Information such as the client's Contact Name, Addressee, Salutation is retrieved from your practice management software for the primary contact of the client, as displayed on the Client - Summary tab (refer to Client Summary).

-- User information from Xero Practice Manager - for example, the Owner (creator of the document) Name, Owner Phone.
+- User information from your practice management software, for example, the Owner (creator of the document) Name, Owner Phone.

 - Information from FYI - for example, the Role of the Owner, a unique Reference Number for the FYI document and the date the document was created.

 - Results from a Word function - for example, "today's date" automatically generated.

-- If you have set up Custom Fields in your Xero Practice Manager, you can include Merge Fields for these in Templates and Stationery.
+- If you have set up Custom Fields in your practice management software or in FYI, you can include Merge Fields for these in Templates and Stationery.